 CRDB Current Limitations

-- RP is limited to five Participating Clusters or mCRDBs per CRDB.
+- RS is limited to five Participating Clusters or CRDB Instances per CRDB.

 - An existing database cannot be configured to be a CRDB and visa versa.
 You must create a new CRDB and migrate your existing data.

 - The configuration of a CRDB cannot be changed once the CRDB has been created.
-If a cluster hosting a member CRDB is down or degraded, it cannot be ejected from the global CRDB.
-That cluster must be recovered or a new cluster create with the exact same FQDNs using the cluster configuration backup.
+If a cluster hosting a CRDB Instance is down or degraded, it cannot be ejected from the global CRDB.
+That cluster must be recovered or a new cluster created with the exact same FQDNs using the cluster configuration backup.

 - CRDBs do not currently interoperate with other modules (e.g. ReJSON, RediSearch, etc.).
 You must use only the data types supported by CRDBs.